 "I had visited many of Denmark's most beautiful nature areas, before I visited Lille Vildmose - the Little Wild Bog - and I must admit that I had low expectations.
 And I think I know why; it is hard to photograph the beauty of a raised bog.
 So you have no pictures of what to prepare yourself for.
 It is only when you first get there that you realize it.
 In fact, I doubt I can describe it in words.
 But I will try."

 “There is a tower, the Høstemark Tower, one can visit to watch birds chase their prey, but the first time I visited it, nothing happened.
 I just stood there and looked out over the flat bog on an cloudy afternoon, and all was still and quiet.
 When I climbed down the stairs, I felt empty inside, but something must have attracted me, because I went back.
-The next time I stood in the same tower at Høstemark, it was a September afternoon.
+The next time I stood in the same tower at Høstemark was a September afternoon.
 Dusk crept over the bog.
 I was all alone, and it was so quiet that my solitude was almost oppressive.
 Now, I knew that golden eagles are often seen at Lille Vildmose, so of course I asked myself ‘I wonder where the eagle is?’.
 I was pretty certain, however, that I would get no answer.
 In the distance, some crows were calling, and I could make them out through my binoculars, just over the treetops.”

 "Then suddenly, a colossal raptor alighted, lifting itself up on heavy wings through the crows.
 The golden eagle appeared!
 It was like being blessed by nature itself; here I was all alone and being honoured by the sight of the most majestic bird, you can see in Denmark.
 And that's not all.
 Shortly after, another golden eagle arose over the treetops among the little group of crows, which flapped and squabbled all around the two raptors.
 Maybe it lasted two minutes.
 Maybe only 30 seconds.
 It hardly matters, because I will never forget that great experience and I will almost certainly visit the tower again.
-If for no other reason than to relive my meeting with the golden eagle in my memories".
+If for no other reason, to relive my meeting with the golden eagle in my memories".

 "Visit Lille Vildmose!
 It is located only 25 kilometers from Aalborg and I would recommend you to head directly towards Lille Vildmosecentret in between Kongerslev and Dokkedal.
 Why?
 Obviously because it gives you the perfect opening prayer for the bog.
 The thing is there are no experiences guaranteed in this unique piece of Danish nature.
-Maybe you will catch a glimpse of the Golden Eagle at Høstemark or the wild board in Tofte Forest.
-Maybe you will even hear the red deer roar in a late September evening."
+Maybe you will catch a glimpse of the Golden Eagle at Høstemark or the wild boar in Tofte Forest.
+Maybe you will even hear the red deer roar on a late September evening."

-"In the centre located at the bog you are guaranteed to watch films, see exhibits and interactive panoramas of nature, making the nature of the bog and animals come alive in front of you.
+"In the centre located at the bog you can watch films, see exhibits and interactive panoramas of nature, making the nature of the bog and animals come alive in front of you.
 This is where I should mention the flight: In the centre you can take a flight over the entire area in a simulator that makes you feel like the Golden Eagle itself, whizzing over the bog on patrol.
 You will see the landscape beneath you, hear the sound of the wind and feel the maneuvers on your body.
 The only thing you will have to do without are the bullying crows.
 However, you can probably find them afterwards outside in the real bog."

 In VisitAalborg's InfoCenter you can find a small brochure called "Stjernepunkter i Lille Vildmose", which will guide you to the good vantage points in the area where you can experience the magnificent landscape and get close to the animals.